 The automatic transaxle has a shift lever on the console between the seats.
 There is also a display of the gear positions on the instrument panel cluster near the speedometer and tachometer.

-Maximum engine speed is limited on automatic transaxle vehicles when you're in PARK (P) or NEUTRAL (N), to protect driveline components from improper operation.
+Maximum engine speed is limited when your vehicle is in PARK (P) or NEUTRAL (N), to protect driveline components from improper operation.